fleabitdev/glsp/website/input/reference/src/state-machines.md

 A naive attempt to achieve this using name shadowing will fail:

 	(defclass Character
-	  (meth on-input (input-event)
+	  (met on-input (input-event)
 	    (match [input-event 'tag]
 	      ('left (@walk-left))
 	      ('right (@walk-right))
 	      ('pause (game:pause))))

 	  (state CutsceneControl
-	    (meth on-input (input-event)
+	    (met on-input (input-event)
 	      ; do nothing
 	      #n)))

 	(let mc (Character))
 	(enab! mc 'CutsceneControl) ; error: name collision for 'on-input

-It's not possible to have multiple active `meth` forms which share the same name.
+It's not possible to have multiple active `met` forms which share the same name.
 This is because, although name-shadowing is adequate for fields and constants, it's not powerful enough for methods.
 We provide a better alternative.